Does capitalization matter in email addresses?

 • Cyrillic characters: Джордж@с-балалайкой.рф

-Still, if you’re going to create a mail address with international letters, it may be worth owning a second using only the Latin alphabet.
+Still, if you’re going to create a mail address with international letters, it may be worth owning a second one using only the Latin alphabet.

 For instance, for jorgé@yourdomain.com, you might also create [email protected] and direct it to the same mailbox, so you can still receive emails if senders forget the diacritic.